 Next, you should change the gearing on your bike.
 Mountain bikes typically have lower gears, which are great for steep climbs but not necessary for a smooth road ride.
 Installing a larger chainring or a smaller rear cassette will give you a higher gear ratio, allowing you to achieve faster speeds.
 Finally, consider swapping out your suspension fork for a rigid fork.
 This will make your bike lighter and more efficient, cutting down on unnecessary bouncing and stabilizing your ride on the road.
 With these upgrades and adjustments, your mountain bike will be a versatile option for road riding.

-You may also like: How to Build a Berm for Mountain Bikes: A Step-by-Step Guide
+You may also like: What Are the Gears on a Mountain Bike For?
+A Comprehensive Guide

 Safety Considerations for Mountain Bikers Hititng the Pavement